-Plumes billow as business goes up in flames in Glasgow
+Plumes of smoke billow as business goes up in flames in Glasgow

 -

-Plumes billow as business goes up in flames in Glasgow
+Plumes of smoke billow as business goes up in flames in Glasgow

 Plumes of smoke have been billowing from a large blaze at a business in Glasgow since the early hours.